munificent/craftinginterpreters/book/functions.md

 mechanism for doing so is called a **foreign function interface** (FFI), **native extension**, **native interface**, or something along those lines.
 These are nice because they free the language implementer from providing access to every single capability the underlying platform supports.
 We won't define an FFI for jlox, but we will add one native function to give you an idea of what it looks like.

+### Telling time

-When we get to part three and start working on a much more efficient implementation of Lox, we're going to care a lot about performance.
+When we get to part three and start working on a much more efficient implementation of Lox, we're going to care deeply about performance.
 Performance work requires measurement and that in turn means **benchmarks**.
-These are programs that measure the time it takes to exercise some corner of the language.
+These are programs that measure the time it takes to exercise some corner of the interpreter.

 We could measure the time it takes to start up the interpreter, run the benchmark, and exit, but that adds a lot of overhead -- JVM startup time, OS